gjsjohnmurray/gjDataLoader/README.md

 See the [CHANGELOG](CHANGELOG.md) for changes in each release.

 ## Known Issues
-1. Table column widths do not resize correctly after the contents are reloaded.
+1. Table column widths do not resize correctly after the contents are loaded.
 This appears to be a bug in the [VSCode Elements](https://vscode-elements.github.io/) library.
-Workaround is to click on a column splitter.
+Workaround is to click on the column splitter between the first and second columns.

 ## Plans
 1. TODO